MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/1-uniswap.md

     - **this applies to all DApps**

+## Core Task 02

-T2.
-Configure wallet to connect to a desired blockchain network (start from mainnet Ethereum).
+*Configure wallet to connect to a desired blockchain network (if it is not already on this network).
 This network has to be supported by the DApp to perform transactions.
-The supported networks may be different on each DApp.
+The supported networks may be different on each DApp.*

 - (T2 prompt during T3) wallet only shows "this site" when prompting to add a network.
 This may be an attacker-in-the-middle in an attempt to get the user on a malicious network (G5).